 Raise and sell Broilers.

+Raising chickens for meat is one way to make money from your homestead.
 Raising meat birds can be a lot of work to get started, but its a quick and profitable return.
 We raise broilers every summer and every year our system becomes more efficient.
-Plus we raise and sell enough to have enough chicken to last the year.
+We raise and sell enough to have enough chicken to last the year.

 Raise Meat Rabbits.